aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/export-to-html5/_index.md

 ## **Export PowerPoint to HTML**

-This Javascript demonstrates the standard PowerPoint to HTML process:
+This JavaScript demonstrates the standard PowerPoint to HTML process:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");